Did you know that…

-* Extended / Area: 1 leagues x 2 leagues behind / behind Won and Gamache
+* Extent / Area: 1 league x 2 leagues behind / behind Gagné and Gamache

 * Lords / Landlords:

-2. Pierre Lepage of Saint-Barnabé (inherited from his father / inherited from his father), 1718
+2. Pierre Lepage de Saint-Barnabé (inherited from his father), 1718

 20- René Lepage Sieur de Sainte-Claire (son of Germain & Reine Loury)

-René Lepage was christened the 10 April 1656, Ouanne in Auxerre.
-He was only 5 when his father, in 1661, left France to work in Canada.
-It was only in (probably) 1673 that he left France with his mother Reine Loury and aunt Constance Lepage.
-He will remain on the island of Orleans with his parents.
-The 10 June 1686, at 30 years, he marries Marie-Madeleine Gagnon (aged 15 years) in Ste-Anne de Beaupré, which will give him 16 children, 8 boys and 8 girls.
-One of his sons, Louis, will be a priest and become lord of Terrebonne.
+René Lepage was baptized on April 10, 1656, in Ouanne in Auxerrois.
+He was only 5 years old when his father left France in 1661 to work in Canada.
+It was not until (probably) 1673 that he left France with his mother Reine Loury and his aunt Constance Lepage.
+He will stay on the Île d'Orléans with his parents.
+On June 10, 1686, at the age of 30, he married Marie-Madeleine Gagnon (aged 15) in Ste-Anne de Beaupré, who gave him 16 children, 8 boys and 8 girls.
+One of his sons, Louis, will be a priest and will become lord of Terrebonne.

-The 17 March 1693, he obtains a concession, located in Cap-St-Ignace, Montmagny County: lordship also called Ste-Claire.
-It was from there that René Lepage bore the honorary name of Ste-Claire.
+On March 17, 1693, he obtained a concession, located in Cap-St-Ignace, county of Montmagny: a seigneury also called Ste-Claire.
+It was from there that René Lepage bore the honorary name of Ste-CLaire.

-Then a year later, the 10 July 1694, he traded all he had on the Island of Orleans against the seigneury still untapped Rimouski, which belonged to Augustin Rouer since 1688, without ever having cleared it.
-He finally leaves the island of Orleans in July 1696, after the death of his mother, accompanied by his wife, his 5 children and his father Germain.
+Then a year later, on July 10, 1694, he traded everything he owned on Île d'Orléans for the still untapped seigneury of Rimouski, which had belonged to Augustin Rouer since 1688, without ever having cleared it.
+He left the Île d'Orléans for good in July 1696, after the death of his mother, accompanied by his wife, his 5 children and his father Germain.

-The 4 November 1696, he acquires the seigniory of Anse-aux-Coques (or Lepage-Thibierge), with Gabriel Thibierge married with Marie-Madeleine Lepage (the eldest daughter of Louis Lepage); It will enlarge the lordship 7 May 1697.
+On November 4, 1696, he acquired the seigneury of Anse-aux-Coques (or Lepage-Thibierge), with Gabriel Thibierge married to Marie-Madeleine Lepage (the eldest daughter of Louis Lepage); He will expand the seigneury on May 7, 1697.

-The 25 August 1703, it grows from the stronghold Pachot to the Métis River by a market with Charlotte-Francoise Juchereau.
-He also gets part of the lordship of Pierre Lessard (or Pointe-aux-Pères or LaMollaye).
-Pierre Lessard was the son of the lord Etienne de Lessard.
-He was married on 16 April 1690 to Marie-Barbe Fortin, widow of Pierre Gagnon, the father of Marie-Madeleine Gagnon, wife of René Lepage.
+On August 25, 1703, it expanded from the Pachot fiefdom to the Métis River through a market with Charlotte-Françoise Juchereau.
+He also obtains part of the seigneury of Pierre Lessard (or Pointe-aux-Pères or LaMollaye).
+Pierre Lessard was the son of Lord Etienne de Lessard.
+He was married on April 16, 1690 to Marie-Barbe Fortin, widow of Pierre Gagnon, the father of Marie-Madeleine Gagnon, wife of René Lepage.

-René died on August 4 1718 in Rimouski, at the age of 62 years.
-Pierre, the eldest, becomes the 2e lord of Rimouski.
+René died on August 4, 1718 in Rimouski, at the age of 62.
+Pierre, the eldest, becomes the 2nd lord of Rimouski.

 21 - Inhabitants of Rimouski in 1758